Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Conclusion

-Motivated by the prominent usage of diffusion models by artists and the trend of the Internet being filled with synthetic data, we investigate how image quality degrades as we feed diffusion-generated synthetic images to finetune another diffusion model.
-In our self-consuming chain of diffusion finetuning setting, we observe image degradation in all four datasets we tested.
-We reveal that CFG plays a crucial role in the trade-off between image reusability and its perceptual quality in the first iteration.
-We propose a novel idea of \emph{generating reusable iamges} and propose the ReDiFine strategy that combines two small techniques (condition drop finetuning and CFG scheduling) that can be easily implemented in the diffusion finetuning pipeline with no requirement for additional parameter tuning.
+The influx of AI-generated data into the world is inevitable and training sets that consist of synthetic data will be part of the AI development pipeline.
+In this paper, we empirically and theoretically studied the scenario of finetuning a generative model with its own generated data, where a gradual degradation called ``model collapse'' happens.
+We (1) identify the most impactful factor through comprehensive empirical investigations, (2) develop a novel theoretical perspective inspired by statistical genetics to explain model collapse, and (3) propose ReDiFine strategy for diffusion finetuning to slow down image quality degradation in model collapse.

 We started this paper with a question: can current AI models learn from their own output and improve themselves?
-This is not only an imminent question as synthetic data rapidly outnumbers human-generated data~\cite{thompson2024shocking,villalobos2022will}, but also a long-term existential question as it relates to reaching AI singularity---the point where AI learns from its own output to continuously enhance its intelligence and far surpasses human intelligence.
 Our paper shows a glimpse that widely-used text-to-image models are not ready to improve from their own creation quite yet.
-However, we believe that there are many open questions on how we develop AI in a world dominated by AI data.
-We present one angle by emphasizing the importance of generating \emph{reusable data} for future AI developers.
-Another pathway could be developing a new learning algorithm that can discern real and synthetic data and take a different training technique for each.
+While we presented one solution focused on generating \emph{reusable data}, many open directions remain, such as developing algorithms that can distinguish between real and synthetic data and apply different learning techniques accordingly.
+We further discuss the scopes and limitations of this work in Appendix~\ref{appendix:limitations}.